Do Cockroaches Have Wings?

 At times, cockroaches fly into homes through windows or open doors.
 Their small, flat bodies allow them to creep inside through cracks in windowsills, frames, and siding.
 The pests may also fly or crawl into gaps under appliances or behind cabinets, making them difficult to control.

-When residents enter a room or flip on a light switch, flying cockroaches can be a startling sight.
 To avoid problems with these unsanitary pests or deal with an infestation, contact Orkin pest experts at the first sign of trouble.